 STUDY HYPOTHESES

 The study tests one hypothesis for each independent variable.
-The formal statements of all 12 hypotheses are presented (classified under four categories of factors) in APPENDIX A. To prevent redundancy, each hypothesis is presented in the alternate form only.
+The formal statements of all 11 hypotheses are presented (classified under four categories of factors) as follow.
+To prevent redundancy, each hypothesis is presented in the alternate form only.